 Contractor’s compensation under this Agreement already takes into account that Contractor will incur costs in handling, Processing and disposing of electronic waste and therefore such costs shall not be subtracted from Contractor gross revenues and payments before calculating the WPWMA’s fifty percent (50%) share of such revenues and payments.

+Organic Materials Processing Fee Increase Limitations

+Contractor agrees to not seek or otherwise request from the WPWMA any increase in the Source Separated Green Waste, Source Separated Food Waste, or Commingled Food and Green Waste Processing Fees resulting from, or in any way related to, Contractor’s design change to the Organics Processing Area green waste aerated compost system design, which resulted in utilizing above ground aeration piping methods rather than below grade aeration methods, including any impact to operations, unless otherwise allowable under this Agreement.

 Revenue from Sale of Recyclable Materials

 The Processing Fees provided for in Section 6.2 include compensation for the Recycling activity and effort required under Article 5.
 The WPWMA, however, wishes to encourage greater recovery of materials for productive use and to reduce the amount of materials disposed.
 Therefore, as a further incentive to Contractor to maximize both the quantity and quality of materials Recycled and successfully marketed, Contractor will be entitled to retain one hundred percent (100%) of the gross revenues which it receives from the sale, arranged by Contractor in compliance with the provisions of Section 5.23, of: (1) materials recovered by Contractor from Municipal Solid Waste and Construction and Demolition Debris delivered to the Facility, (2) materials delivered by Participating Agencies and members of the public to the Buyback/Dropoff Center, (3) Compost, mulch and wood chips produced at the Organics Processing Area, (4) Inert Materials delivered to the Inert Processing Area and/or (5) for the disposition of any MRF ADC produced at the Facility and sold and delivered to any Person for use at a landfill other than at the Landfill.
 As used in this section, the phrase “gross revenues” shall mean gross revenues received by Contractor for such materials FOB the Facility (which prices are net of brokerage fees) and without further deduction for other costs or costs of sales except for any sales and use tax that may be due, owing and paid by Contractor.